MakeNorth/makenorth.github.io/content/blog/anonymizing-documents.md

 sending a photo to yourself in Signal is an easy way to ensure that basic metadata is removed.

-A more reliable way to defeat document metadata is to transform the document into a different format that does not support metadata.
-For example, if you're trying to anonymize a Word document, printing it out and then scanning it again, or taking a photo of the document on a screen, will remove all the metadata.
+A more reliable way to defeat document/image metadata is to transform it into a different format that does not support metadata.
+For example, if you're trying to anonymize a Word document, printing it out and then scanning it again, or taking a photo of a document/image on a monitor or screen, will remove all the metadata.

 {% tip() %}